-Hard to find time for an appointment because of your working hours?
-We offer extended appointment hours on weekdays as well as on Saturday.
+Hard to find time for an appointment to suit your working hours?
+We offer appointments outside general business hours and on weekends.